kwangjong/kwangjong.github.io/_posts/2022-06-27-Forward-and-Backward-Propagation.md

 \end{pmatrix}
 $$

-Let's replace the vectors and matrix with symbols.
+Let's replace the vectors and the matrix with symbols.

 $$
 a^{(L)} = \begin{bmatrix} a_{0}^{(L)}\\ a_{1}^{(L)}\\ \vdots\\ a_{n}^{(L)} \end{bmatrix},